The report is released by the Ministry of Justice and produced in accordance with arrangements approved by the UK Statistics Authority.

 Update on the Justice Data Lab service

-The Justice Data Lab team have now brought the fourth quarter of 2013 re-offending data into the service.
-It is now possible for an organisation to submit information on the individuals it was working with during 2013, in addition to the years 2002 to 2012.
+The Justice Data Lab team have now brought the fourth quarter of 2014 re-offending data into the service.
+It is now possible for an organisation to submit information on the individuals it was working with up to the end of 2014, in addition to during the years 2002 to 2013.

 The bulletin is produced and handled by the Ministry’s analytical professionals and production staff.
-Pre-release access of up to 24 hours is granted to the following persons: Ministry of Justice Secretary of State, Parliamentary Under-Secretary of State - Minister for Prisons, Probation and Rehabilitation, Minister of State for Civil Justice (Lords Minister), Permanent Secretary, Director General of Strategy and Change, relevant Policy Advisers for reducing re-offending and rehabilitation policy, and relevant special advisors, press officers, and private secretaries.
+Pre-release access of up to 24 hours is granted to the following persons: Ministry of Justice Secretary of State, Parliamentary Under-Secretary of State - Minister for Prisons and Probation, Permanent Secretary, Director General of Criminal and Justice, Chief Financial Officer, 5 Policy and Analytical Advisers for reducing re-offending and rehabilitation policy, 2 special advisors, 2 press officers, and 4 private secretaries.